Locally moving groups and laminar actions on the line: Examples of minimal laminar actions: orders of germ type revisited

-\begin{cor} For $X=(a,b)$, let $G\subseteq \PA_{loc}^\omega(X)$ be a finitely generated micro-supported group acting minimally on $X$.
-Assume that either of the following conditions is satisfied: \begin{enumerate}[label=(\alph*)] \item $G$ is contained in the group $\PP_0(X)$ of piecewise projective homeomorphisms; \item the group of germs $\Germ(G, b)$ admits a section $\Gamma$ contained in $\PA_{loc}^\omega(X)$. \end{enumerate} Then there exists a faithful minimal action $\varphi\colon G\to \homeo_0(\R)$ which is $\R$-focal and not conjugate to the action of $G$ on $X$. \end{cor}
+\begin{cor} For $X=(a,b)$, let $G\subset \PA_{0}^\omega(X)$ be a finitely generated micro-supported group acting minimally on $X$.
+Assume that one of the following conditions is satisfied: \begin{enumerate}[label=(\roman*)] \item $G$ is contained in the group $\PP(X)$ of piecewise projective homeomorphisms; \item the group of germs $\Germ(G, b)$ admits a section $\Gamma$ contained in $\PA_{0}^\omega(X)$. \end{enumerate} Then there exists a faithful minimal laminar action $\varphi\colon G\to \homeo_0(\R)$, which is not conjugate to the action of $G$ on $X$. \end{cor}

 \begin{proof} First of all observe that \ref{i-exotic-pp} implies \ref{i-exotic-pa}.
-To see this, assume first that $X=\R$; then $\Germ(G, +\infty)$ is a subgroup of the group of germs of the affine group $\Aff(\R)=\{x\mapsto ax+b\}$, and thus admits a section inside $\Aff(\R)\subseteq \PP_0(\R)$.
+To see this, assume first that $X=\R$; then $\Germ(G, +\infty)$ is a subgroup of the group of germs of the affine group $\Aff(\R)=\{x\mapsto ax+b\}$, and thus admits a section inside $\Aff(\R)\subseteq \PP(\R)$.
 For general $X$, observe that if we fix $x_0\in X$, we can find $A, B\in \PSL(2, \R)$ which fix $x_0$ and such that $A$ maps the interval $(a, x_0)$ to $(-\infty, x_0)$ and $B$ maps $(x_0, b)$ to $(x_0, +\infty)$.
 Then the map $H\colon X\to \R$, given by

 conjugates $\PP(X)$ to $\PP(\R)$, so that the we can conclude from the previous case.